rosnovsky/rosnovsky/README.md

 ## Hi there 👋

 Art's here.
 I'm a software engineer from Arlington, WA (~50 miles north of Seattle).
-I work full-time on helping [@Auth0̸](https://github.com/auth0) customers onboard faster, secure their apps, and solve identity.
+I work full-time on helping [@Auth0](https://github.com/auth0) by [@Okta](https://github.com/okta) customers onboard faster, secure their apps, and solve identity.

 - 😄 My pronouns are he/him, I'm also comfortable with they/them.